-CFX is a computational fluid dynamics (CFD) program for modeling fluid flow and heat transfer in a variety of applications.
+ANSYS CFX (called CFX hereafter) is a computational fluid dynamics (CFD) program for modeling fluid flow and heat transfer in a variety of applications.

-CFX is available on both the Glenn and Oakley clusters.
-The following versions are available:
+CFX is available on the Oakley Cluster.
+The versions currently available at OSC are:

 - Ensure that your SSH client software has X11 forwarding enabled

 - Request an interactive job.
-The command below will request a one-core, one-hour job.
-Modify as per your own needs:
+The command below will request one whole node with 12 cores (

 Once the interactive job has started, run the following commands to setup and start the CFX GUI: